 Diagnosis for the recommendation of a capillary implant

-That is why different tests are needed to evaluate whether hair transplantation is possible or indicated in such cases.
+Different tests are needed to evaluate whether hair transplantation is possible or indicated in such cases.

-Due to the fact that alopecia is a hereditary condition in most cases, it is not possible to combat this genetic predisposition.
+Because alopecia is a hereditary condition in most cases, it is not possible to combat this genetic predisposition.

 However, the production of hormones can be inhibited thanks to the administration of an androgen antagonist such as finasteride.

-To prevent the advance of alopecia and preserve the amount of hair, the administration of finasteride with minoxidil is recommended
+To prevent the advance of alopecia and preserve the amount of hair, the administration of finasteride with minoxidil is recommended.

-Combining a vasodilator and hair follicle stimulant, which becomes a very effective treatment.
+We combine a vasodilator and hair follicle stimulant, which becomes a very effective treatment.